trebor292/StudWebChromeExt/README.md

 # StudWebChromeExt
-Chrome extension for getting average grade on StudentWeb Scale from 1-6 where A = 6 and F = 1
+Chrome extension for getting average grade on StudentWeb Scale from 1-6 where A = 5 and E = 1

 #How to install: